VoronDesign/Voron-Documentation/community/howto/EricZimmerman/BackupConfigToGithub.md

     ![chmod complete](images/backup/chmodDone.png)

-9. The script will also copy your orint statistics and history each time thr backup is made.
+9. The script will also copy your print statistics and history each time the backup is made.
 This data is kept in a sqlite database

 ### Initialize git